+- ✓ PDF/Word resource

+- ✓ Builds understanding of current events that impact Indigenous Peoples and all Canadians

+- ✓ Two theme-based articles and lesson plans

-- ✓ Background information - ✓ Consistent with First Peoples Principles of Learning - ✓ Encourages a respectful, reflective, empathetic, and inquiring frame of mind in English and in French, and in two reading levels, for grades 5 and up.
+- ✓ Background information

+- ✓ Consistent with

+- First Peoples Principles of Learning

+- ✓ Encourages a respectful, reflective, empathetic, and inquiring frame of mind

+Product details: 5 issues.
+Variable page length.
+Available in English and in French, and in two reading levels, for grades 5 and up.

+1-888-240-2212 www.lesplan.com

-1-888-240-2212 www.lesplan.com Contact us for a sample copy or free demo.
+Contact us for a sample copy or free demo.